TjMott/TjMott.Writer/README.md

 ### WDB is SQLite

 The .wdb files are [SQLite](https://www.sqlite.org/index.html) databases.
-Everything is stored as records in a relational database in third normal form You can crack this file open with any SQLite client, such as [DB Browser for SQLite](https://sqlitebrowser.org/).
+Everything is stored as records in a relational database in third normal form.
+You can crack this file open with any SQLite client, such as [DB Browser for SQLite](https://sqlitebrowser.org/).
 There are helper classes/attributes to map SQLite tables to C# classes, which I should probably publish as its own library sometime.

 The main search feature makes heavy use of [SQLite's full-text search module](https://www.sqlite.org/fts5.html), and there are a number of fts5 tables and triggers to support it.